This post may contain affiliate links. You can view our affiliate disclosure here.

 The ball is available in white and pink colours.
 Women who have played the ball generally love the feel, control and distance that it provides, even at low swing speeds.

 Callaway’s REVA golf ball, which takes its name from the Big Bertha REVA family of clubs, checks practically all of the boxes for many women: it boosts distance, increases launch, and is easy to hit.
+It also has excellent ratings on the Callaway website.

 The REVA has a two-piece construction consisting of a softer core and a tri-blend ionomer cover designed to enhance forgiveness and distance.
 The end result is high launch, low spin, and longer, straighter shots.